Our Past Computer Repair Jobs

 One had an issue where the fans would spin up and hit high temperatures which was resolved to some degree by tuning the macOS and replacing thermal paste.

-Once those jobs were finished we were given the job of recovering the passwords for two pages documents that had been forgotten.
+Once those jobs were finished we were given the job of recovering the passwords for two encrypted Apple .pages documents that had been forgotten.
 We were given some hints but we nearly gave up until trying a few different things to recover them.

 HP Laptop with a Broken Hinge

-A customer from Eltham brought us his laptop to repair the hinge which had come apart.
+A customer from Eltham brought us his laptop to repair the hinge which had come apart on the frame of the screen.

 Originally we had to take it apart to find the case part number to replace it but the customer decided they would just buy a new laptop so we had to put it back together and decided to use epoxy as a temporary fix until buying a new laptop.